 Easy Digital Downloads (EDD) ranks second (following WooCommerce) among the most downloadable plugins for eCommerce in the WordPress plugin repository.

-This two bestsellers of internet commerce sector on WordPress shouldn’t be, however, considered interchangeable: WooCommerce is a rather multipurpose tool, while Easy Digital Downloads is a highly specialized plugin focused on building online stores for selling digital products.
+These two bestsellers of the internet commerce sector on WordPress shouldn’t be, however, considered interchangeable: WooCommerce is a rather multipurpose tool, while Easy Digital Downloads is a highly specialized plugin focused on building online stores for selling digital products.

 Developers of Easy Digital Downloads give you a chance to have your digital marketplace launched at one stroke by offering a number of free themes that are fully compatible with the plugin.